 This is an intramuscular injection of Progesterone.
 It is a thick oily solution that must be given into the muscle rather than the fatty layer under the skin.
 It is given if the woman does not absorb sufficient levels of progesterone from the Utrogestan.
 Its dose is usually 100mg per day, which is 1 injection each day, for a similar length of time as the Utrogestan pessaries.

 Other drugs that may be used in ART

 • Provera – progesterone tablets are commonly used to induce a bleed prior to treatment with stimulating drugs.
 The artificial hormone increases the lining of the uterus, and when the drug is stopped the drop in hormone level causes a withdrawal bleed, and the shedding of older endometrium.
 It may also be given in early pregnancy to supplement progesterone levels.

-• Oral contraceptive – a woman may be required to take this prior to IVF treatment, to reduce the occurrence of ovarian cysts.
+• Oral contraceptive – a woman may be required to take this prior to IVF treatment, to reduce the occurrence of ovarian cysts and regulate the menstrual cycle.
 It provides artificial Oestrogen, which inhibits the production of FSH and consequently the formation of a follicle in the ovary.

 Ovarian Hyperstimulation Syndrome (OHSS)

 This is the most serious ‘potential’ complication that can arise from IVF treatment.
 The most important aspect in the management of OHSS is to try and avoid it!
 Women who are known to have Polycystic Ovary Syndrome (PCOS) are given a lower dose of FSH than other women, as they are more likely to over-respond to the drugs.
 However, even women who do not have PCOS may over-respond to the lower dose of drugs.